Havering data privacy notice and your information rights

 However, Havering Council needs to be satisfied that the third party making the request is entitled to act on behalf of the individual.

-It is the third party’s responsibility to provide us with evidence of this eg providing a written authority, signed by the individual, stating that they give the third party permission to make a SAR on their behalf or evidence of power of attorney.
+This will include providing a written authority, signed by the individual, stating that they give the third party permission to make a SAR on their behalf or evidence of power of attorney.

 Subject access requests on behalf of an adult who may lack mental capacity

-Clients who lack mental capacity may already have someone appointed to act on their behalf, for example a Lasting Power of Attorney (formerly Enduring Power of Attorney), a Deputy from the Court of Protection, a Mental Capacity Advocate who makes decisions for them or a litigation friend.
+This could be a Lasting Power of Attorney (formerly Enduring Power of Attorney), a Deputy from the Court of Protection, a Mental Capacity Advocate who makes decisions for them or a litigation friend.

 The Mental Capacity Act: Code of practice gives advice on how to ascertain if people have mental capacity and if not how to proceed.